November 30, 2022

 Know what your services are worth.
 In the case of negotiation tactics on American Pickers, the stars often have a deep knowledge of certain products, like bicycles, motorcycles and cars and so when they are negotiating with the seller, they have a number in mind that they’d like to try to resell that item for.
 That means they have to know the item’s worth to someone else and they don’t want to overpay.
 When it comes to running a freelance business, I recommend freelancers know how much their time is worth and the value they bring to the client.
 If you’re trying to earn at least $100 an hour and have 10-plus years of freelance writing experience and you know your copywriting services result in clients selling more products, make sure you keep that in mind and let the client know what they’re paying for.
 Don’t allow the client to negotiate down to a price that isn’t worth your time and undermines your value.
 Here’s how to find higher-paying freelance clients.

 I think one of the aspects of the show that viewers really like is when Fritz or Wolfe offer more money than the seller asks for something because they know the value of it is much higher than the seller was aware of.
-It makes the sellers trust and appreciate the buyers that much more.
+It makes the sellers trust and appreciates the buyers that much more.
 I find that value-based pricing is something freelancers occasionally need to educate clients about.
 Sure, you can write an SEO article for a client for $500 but if that article shows up on the first page of Google and gets good traffic that leads to conversions and sales for the company, your client could make a lot of money from that one piece of content.
 That’s why you shouldn’t take on low-paying assignments if you don’t have to and freelancers should try to work value-based pricing into their freelance rates.

 When Fritz and Wolfe really want an object and a potential buyer isn’t dropping the price, they’ll often walk away from that item and keep exploring.
 After finding something else they’re interested in that the seller is willing to part with, they might do a combined price in order to get both items for a good rate.
 Oftentimes, it works!